Celebrated (part eleven)

 She said some of it, but her caller spoke on.

-He would hate to show up, besides which, she lived out on a state route.
-That is, get your head blown off, knocking on the wrong door.
+He would hate to just show up, besides which, she lived out on a state route.
+Get your head blown off, knocking on the wrong door.
 Capping this sequence, a small ha.

 “No, it’s actually right at a crossroads.
 You’ll know anyway.
 I have art in the yard.”